callebstrom/easy-engine/README.md

 # EasyEngine
-An experimental cross-platform game engine created for personal education purposes
+An experimental cross-platform game engine created for personal and educational purposes

 ## TODO
 ### Rendering